pytroll/pyresample/docs/source/concepts/geometries.rst

 ------

 Swaths are a collection of pixels that may or may not be uniformly sized and spaced.
-The pixels may be contiguous or non-contiguous.
+The pixels may be contiguous where the edges of the footprints touch or be non-contiguous.
+They could overlap or be spaced far apart.
+The data in the array could maintain the topology of the data or could consist of unordered pixels.
+The pixels of the swath can each have a different footprint shape (ex. disc, ellipse, square, etc) and be different sizes.
 In this way swaths of pixels can be used to represent any data as a pair of coordinate arrays.
 Typically these coordinates are longitude and latitude arrays in degrees.
 One real world and common case for using swaths to represent data is for low Earth